grisov/NVDA_Volume_Adjustment/README.md

 * mute audio source - NVDA+Windows+Arrow Down (when the minimum volume level is already set).

 Note: The volume changes by one percent per one keypress by default.
 This value can be changed in the settings panel in the range from 1 to 20.

+## Quick switching between audio output devices
+To switch the output of all NVDA sounds to the next available audio device, simply press NVDA+Windows+PageUp.
+And to return to the previous audio device, use NVDA+Windows+PageDown.

 ## Add-on settings panel
 The following options allows to flexibly adjust the behavior of the add-on and the list of audio resources to switch between them.